yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 ## Prerequisites

-- You need to create a billing profile and add a payment method before you can create a standard cluster.
+- Create a billing profile and add a payment method before you can create a standard cluster.
 Refer to [Manage your billing profile and payment method](../../cloud-admin/cloud-billing-profile/).
-- If you want to use dedicated VPCs for network isolation and security, you need to create the VPC before you create your cluster.
+- If you want to use dedicated VPCs for network isolation and security, create the VPC before you create your cluster.
 Yugabyte Cloud supports AWC and GCP for peering.
 Refer to [VPC networking](../../cloud-basics/cloud-vpcs/).

 ## Create a cluster